 Staff do not have the right to opt out of teaching RSE.
 Staff who have concerns about teaching RSE are encouraged to discuss this with the Headteacher.
-Class Teachers are responsible for the delivery of RSE PSHE/RSE Subject leader and Key Stage 2 teacher - Emma Lines.
+Class Teachers are responsible for the delivery of RSE.
+Staff can seek support for teaching RSE from the PSHE/RSE Subject leader and Key Stage 2 teacher.